 Many of the painful puns, geriatric jests and ghastly gags in the Cheeky's Week pages this issue have a musical theme.

-There's some nice, action-packed work from Mike Lacey in this week's Skateboard Squad tale.
+There's some nice, action-packed work from Jimmy Hansen in this week's Skateboard Squad tale.

 Fitting in with the musical theme, Cheeky enters the listening booth at the record shop, where he finds this week's Mystery Comic.